Zoulz/birfengine/Readme.md

 ### Why another framework?

-Mostly as a learning experience, and because I can. :P I've always enjoyed rolling my own frameworks because you learn a lot from it.
-And this is basically the culmination of my 6+ years in the actionscript/flash scene.
-Other than that, if anyone else finds use for it that's great. :)
+Mostly as a learning experience and because I can. :P I've always enjoyed rolling my own frameworks because you learn a lot from it.
+This is basically the culmination of my 6+ years in the actionscript/flash scene.
+Other than that, if anyone else finds use for it then that's great. :)